 Focuses on games and activities for elementary and secondary level including body mechanics, basic exercises and rhythms.
 Includes team games for secondary level.
-EDU-101 is taken simultaneously.
+EDU 101 is taken simultaneously.
 (2 credits, 2 Lecture)

-Introduction to Physical Education Focuses on the general scope, purpose, history, growth, and development of Physical history, growth, and development of Phy Education.
+Introduction to Physical Education

+Focuses on the general scope, purpose, history, growth, and development of Physical Education.
 (3 credits, 3 Lecture)

-B-Ball/V-Ball Sports Officiate Focuses on the general scope of sports officiation.
+B-Ball/V-Ball Sports Officiate

+Focuses on the general scope of sports officiating.
 Successful completion of the class allows the student to write IHSA for the officials exam.
 (3 credits, 3 Lecture)